typingincolor/typhoon/README.md

 }
 ```

+The URL and the time to call it are stored in a database, and I use [beanstalk][6] and
+[clockwise][7] to call the url when the time comes.

 ## script factory

-Builds a script to do a specified task, stores it in mongo, and returns a url for the
+Builds a script to do a specified task, stores it in a key/value store (using [moneta][8]), and returns a url for the
 script.

 `curl -X POST -d @test_factory_call.json http://localhost:4567/script/factory`